Rouble eases from 15-month peak, COVID-19 measures in focus

 Brent crude oil LCOc1, a global benchmark for Russia's main export, fell 1% to $84.24 a barrel, putting pressure on Russian stock indexes.

-Shares in giant aluminium producer Rusal RUAL.MM rose in Moscow after falling sharply on reports that FBI agents raided homes in Washington and New York City linked to Oleg Deripaska, a Russian billionaire under U.S. sanctions and a Rusal shareholder.
+Shares in giant aluminium producer Rusal RUAL.MM recovered slightly on the Moscow Exchange after falling sharply on reports that FBI agents raided Washington and New York City homes linked to Oleg Deripaska, a Russian billionaire under U.S. sanctions and a Rusal shareholder.

 (Reporting by Andrey Ostroukh; editing by Uttaresh.V)